Become an Apprentice

 - Degree – Level 6 & 7 (equivalent to a Bachelor’s or Master’s Degree)

-For anyone 19+ the minimum Apprenticeship wage for the first year of their Apprenticeship is £3.90 per hour, upon completion of their first year this will then go up to the National Minimum Wage (NMW)for their age group.
+The minimum Apprenticeship wage for the first year of an Apprenticeship is £5.28 per hour (as of April 2023.
+Upon completion of the first year, this will then go up to the National Minimum Wage (NMW) for their age group.
 However, many employers pay more than this legal minimum.

-Apply online through the find an apprenticeship website or through the CAA website.
+Apply online through the find an apprenticeship website.
 A member of our recruitment team will then be in contact to discuss your application in more detail, usually through the completion of an initial telephone interview.

 Application Top Tips